 Some people think that donating blood is a better way to learn their HIV status than asking their doctor for an HIV test or visiting a clinic.
 This is not true.
 You should not donate blood to find out if you are HIV-positive.

 Why?
 Because the HIV tests used to screen donor blood are highly accurate—but they aren't perfect.
 If you have been infected with HIV recently, even the most sensitive test may not show it, and you can infect others if your blood is transfused to them.

 If you have engaged in high-risk sexual or drug taking behaviors, you should not donate blood.
 It is important, though, to learn your HIV status.
 You can get an HIV test at a number of places, including your local health department, public health clinic, or doctor’s office or at many local AIDS service organizations, community-based organizations, and even in mobile vans.
-Visit AIDS.gov’s HIV Testing Locations page to learn more and search for locations near you.
+Visit AIDS.gov’s HIV Testing and Care Services Locator to find a location near you.
 By getting an HIV test, you can protect your own health, as well as the health of people who need blood!
-It is also possible to purchase a kit over the counter that lets you send a finger stick blood sample to a laboratory that will provide you anonymously with your HIV test result by phone.
+It is also possible to purchase a rapid home-use HIV test kit.

 Testing Donated Blood

 The U.S. Food and Drug Administration (FDA), Health Resources and Services Administration (HRSA), National Institutes of Health (NIH), and Centers for Disease Control and Prevention (CDC) have responsibilities related to maintaining the safety of blood, as well as tissues, blood stem cells, and organs.
 U.S. regulations require that each unit of donated blood is tested for the following infectious agents to ensure its safety:

 - Hepatitis B and C viruses (HBV and HCV), which cause inflammation of the liver.